CHAPTER THREE: 3930

 B-1.
+For purposes of this section 3930 B, the term "unit" means an organizational unit determined by the president or designee for layoff purposes.
 In the absence of sufficient work or sufficient funds or in the event of a reorganization of a unit that results in the elimination of one or more positions, employees may be laid off according to the following procedure:

 a.
-The departmental administrator determines which position classification is to be reduced.
+The unit administrator determines which position classification is to be reduced.

 b.
-Departmental employees in that classification are categorized as follows (1) disabled war veterans, (2) employees with permanent status [see 3360 A-3] in the class, (3) probationary employees who have permanent status in a lower class, and (4) probationary employees without permanent status in any class.
+Unit employees in that classification are categorized as follows: 1) employees who are certified in the identified classification, 2) probationary employees who have certified status in a prior position with a different classification, and 3) probationary employees without certified status in any prior position with the University.

 B-2.
-In every case of layoff, except as provided in 3970 G-2, the departmental administrator must give two weeks' notice to the employee and concurrently to the assistant vice president for human resources. [rev. 7-02]
+In every case of layoff, except as provided in 3970 G-2, the unit administrator must give two weeks' notice to the employee and concurrently to the senior Human Resources executive. [rev. 7-02]

 B-3.
-The assistant vice president for human resources will make every effort to place an employee being laid off in a position of the same classification and pay grade.
-If another position is not available, the employee's name is placed on a "layoff roster."
-An employee whose name is on this roster and who is qualified for the position must be offered reinstatement to a position in the class from which he or she was laid off, or in a lower class in the same series, or in a class in which the employee has held permanent status with UI, before any other person may be promoted, transferred, reinstated, or hired for that class by any UI unit.
+The laid-off employee's name is placed on a "layoff roster."
+An employee whose name is on this roster and who is qualified for a vacant position of the same classification or pay assigned by the current class/comp system must be offered reinstatement in that vacant position in the classification from which he or she was laid off, or in a lower class in the same series, or in a class in which the employee has held permanent status with UI, before any other person may be promoted, transferred, reinstated, or hired for that class by any UI unit.
 Preference for reemployment from layoff rosters is determined as in B-1, i.e., those in category (1) are to be reemployed before any in category (2) and so on, and, within a category, the employee with the largest number of retention points is the first to be reemployed.
 Names of employees laid off remain on the layoff roster for one year. [rev. 7-02]

 C. DISCIPLINE UP TO AND INCLUDING DISMISSAL.